HoTPCA’s Grants Program aims to support development projects consistent with the Peace Corps spirit and goals.

-At the Annual Meeting the Board will submit for approval a proposed annual budget for the following calendar year.
+At the Annual Meeting, the Board will submit for approval a proposed annual budget for the following calendar year.
 This budget will include a minimum amount to be available for the grants in the following fiscal year.
 If funds are available this amount can be exceeded by a vote of the Board.

 The Board will establish a Grants Committee to review specific funding requests.
 This committee shall consist of three members all of whom are dues-paying, current members of HoTPCA, one of whom is a member of the Board.
 The committee will evaluate all funding requests and send the Board a recommendation on each.
-If there is more than one funding request the Grants Committee will rank the according to their preference.
+If there is more than one funding request the Grants Committee will rank the requests according to their preference.

 HoTPCA looks for varied international project opportunities.
-The person(s) requesting funds must demonstrate commitment to the project by providing community labor, monetary contributions, local resources and/or training.
+The person(s) requesting funds must demonstrate their commitment to the project by providing community labor, monetary contributions, local resources and/or training.
 Funding will not be provided for individuals, scholarships, travel, or general operating expenses.